 When submitting an immigration related application, you must have all foreign language documents translated into English.
-You don’t have to hire a professional translator to do the job, however.
-In fact, the translation can be provided by anyone who is fluent in both English and the foreign language.
-The United States Citizenship and Immigration Services (USCIS) does not judge or determine the translator’s qualifications, but does require a Certification of Translation attached to the document being translated.
+Translation can be done by you or someone you know, as long as the translator is competent to translate the foreign language into English.
+Another option is to hire a professional firm that specializes in immigration translation services.
+The United States Citizenship and Immigration Services (USCIS) does not judge or determine the translatorโs qualifications, but does require a Certification of Translation attached to the documents being translated.

 Below is an example preferred by the USCIS: